Hisham9995/Credit_Risk_Analysis/README.md

 The overview of this Analysis is to predict  credit risk , We oversample the data using the RandomOverSampler and SMOTE algorithms.We did also
-Undersample the data using the ClusterCentroids algorithm. in addition we  Used a combinatorial approach of over- and undersampling using the SMOTEENN algorithm, Comparing  two machine learning models that reduce bias,  such as BalancedRandomForestClassifier and EasyEnsembleClassifier.
+Undersample the data using the ClusterCentroids algorithm. in addition we  Used a combinatorial approach of over- and undersampling using the SMOTEENN algorithm, Comparing  two machine learning models that reduce bias,  such as BalancedRandomForestClassifier and EasyEnsembleClassifier,comparing two machine learning models minimize  bias

-We  evaluate the performance of these models and make a recommendation on whether these information legit  to predict credit risk ,comparing two machine learning models minimize  bias
+We  evaluate the performance of these models and make a recommendation on whether these information legit  to predict credit risk

 # Results